BioBam/wdk-lib/API.md

 public loadContents(): Output
 ```

+Enables loading contents of the output files.

 ##### `outputEval` <a name="outputEval" id="wdk-lib.Output.outputEval"></a>

 ```typescript
 public outputEval(expression: string): Output
 ```

+Specifies an expression to evaluate the output.

 ###### `expression`<sup>Required</sup> <a name="expression" id="wdk-lib.Output.outputEval.parameter.expression"></a>

 - *Type:* string

+The expression for evaluation.

 ---